Virginians to vote on proposed amendment for bipartisan redistricting commission

 Amendment supporters charge that some Democrats would rather use their newfound majorities to draw maps that will favor their party.
 Political boundaries for the state legislature and congressional seats will be redrawn next year using data from this year’s U.S. Census.

 “The majority party always opposes reform, like clockwork.
-It’s predictable,” said Brian Cannon, who heads a group called Fair Maps VA, an offshoot of the nonpartisan group OneVirginia 2021 that promotes the amendment.
+It’s predictable,” said Brian Cannon, who heads a group called Fair Maps VA, an offshoot of the nonpartisan group OneVirginia2021 that promotes the amendment.
 Fair Maps VA will have spent about $2 million since July on urging Virginians to vote “yes,” Cannon said.

 The plan contained in the amendment would create a 16-member commission that includes eight lawmakers — two from the House and two from the Senate appointed by Democratic leaders, and the same number appointed by Republicans in both chambers.